create your own

-The Russell Group - Best Universities in the UK
+Russell Group - the Best Universities in the UK?

-If you want to see the list of the Russell Group of universities just scroll down the page.
+If you want to see the list of best universities in Britain without the explanation then scroll down the page.
+If you want to read the explanation then read on.

-Back in the 'good old days' everyone knew that Oxford and Cambridge were the best universities in the UK and if you were very bright (or daddy was very rich) then you went to one of these two universities.
+Back in the 'good old days' everyone knew that Oxford and Cambridge were the best universities in the UK and indeed the world!
+If you were very bright (or daddy was very rich) then you went to one of these two universities.
 After Oxford and Cambridge came the 'best of the rest' - places where students often considered themselves to be 'Oxbridge rejects'- places like Edinburgh, Bristol, London, and possibly a few more.
-After these came the old universities in major towns and cities followed by the newer universities.
-If you couldn't get in to one of these universities you applied to one of the many polytechnics around the country.

 St Johns College, Oxford University member of the Russell Group